W0LFB0MB/wav-info/README.md

      'chunk_size does not match file size' ] }
 ```

 Duration is in seconds.
-Stats come from Node raw fs.statSync() result.
+Stats on infoByFile come from Node raw fs.statSync() result.

 References:
  http://soundfile.sapp.org/doc/WaveFormat/